Telehealth and COVID-19

 Start by using a COVID-19 self-assessment tool

-Use an online COVID-19 self-assessment tool before you contact your doctor.
+Use an online COVID-19 self-assessment tool before you contact your health care provider.
 This protects everyone’s health and safety and reduces the burden on our health care system.

 This self-assessment tool was developed based on information from the Centers for Disease Control and Prevention (CDC).

 A self-assessment tool will ask you a few questions about: